sawindya/Group12/README.md

        y = "Circumference (cm)",
        x = "Year") +
   theme_minimal()

-#box plot of tree circumferance from the years 2005 to 2020#
+#box plot of tree circumferance from the years 2005 to 2020. the axis show how the data must be mapped on the box plot. the main function of the box plot is to summarize the distribution of the tree circumference for 10 years. the labs() code adds the lable to the plot such as the axis and titles#

 #question 9